 No more Asthma or carrying inhalers, no more allergies or allergy shots, no more athlete’s foot, no more dandruff, no more ruptured ovarian cysts, no more chronic fatigue, my Pap smears have been normal, and 11 years later, I am still prescription free.
 My health at age 44 is way better than at age 24!

-Furthermore, our son Grayson was born healthy and is thriving at age 3; he has never had a fever, an infection or colic.
-All the changes I implemented truly did help with conception, having an uncomplicated childbirth, a healthy baby and an easier post-pregnancy recovery.
+Furthermore, our son Grayson was born healthy and is thriving at age 3; he has never had a fever, infection or colic.
+All the changes I implemented truly did help with conception, having uncomplicated childbirth, a healthy baby and an easier post-pregnancy recovery.